palcts/Educamote/README.md

 # Educamote
 “Educamote” (education + remote) is a playful and interactive learning platform that keeps students and teachers connected.
 We believe that staying connected and exploring new ways of teaching is the key to a trustful learning environment from everywhere, at any time, as real as possible.

-# Problem Statement:
-“We need to bring learning to people instead of people to learning.”
-(Elliot Masie) The app is for students and teachers – therefore we identified two different problem statements.
-Challenge Students: Miss the daily school life and interaction with fellow students; Get distracted by too many app features; Need to be motivated.
-Challenge Teacher: Have no chance to reach each student from everywhere; Lack a tool to oversee the individual progress of each student.

-# Stay tuned !!!

-# Submission name

 [![License](https://img.shields.io/badge/License-Apache2-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0)

 EddieMote a.k.a EducaMote is the project submitted for Call for Code 2020.